 - 1. What is the IAB and why is it necessary? - 2.
 What are the major ad format categories? - 3.
 What's an interstitial?
 What's a rich media ad?
 Have you seen these?
 Do you think they are effective?
 Why or why not? - 4.
 List four major methods for billing online advertising. - 5.
 Which method is used to bill most graphical advertising?
 What's the term used for this method and what does it stand for? - 6.
 How many impressions are recorded if a single user is served the same ad one thousand times?
 How many if one thousand users are served the same ad once? - 7.
 Imagine the two scenarios below.
-Decide which type of campaign would be best for each: text-based CPC advertising or image ads paid for on a CPM basis).
+Decide which type of campaign would be best for each: text-based CPC advertising or image ads paid for on a CPM basis.
 Explain your reasoning. - a.
-Netflix is looking to attract new customers by driving traffic to its Web site and increase online subscriptions. - b.
-Zara has just opened a new clothing store in major retailing area in your town.
-The company doesn't offer online sales; rather, the majority of its sales come from stores. - 8.
+Netflix is looking to attract new customers by driving traffic to its Web site in hopes that this will increase subscriptions. - b.
+A movie studio would like to promote the upcoming theatrical release of a new major motion picture. - 8.
 Which firm runs the world's largest affiliate program?
 Why is this form of advertising particularly advantageous to the firm (think about the ROI for this sort of effort)? - 9.
 Given examples where in-game advertising might work and those where it might be less desirable.
 List key reasons why in-game advertising has not be as successful as other forms Internet-distributed ads.